dat550-2021/course-info/Readme.md

 - [Updates](#Updates)

 # Updates
+   - Jan 15 2021
+      - Lecture 5 (Evaluation) and Lecture 6 (Regression Trees and Ensemble methods) are posted
    - Jan 02 2021
       - Lectures 3 (Data Exploration) and Lecture 4 (Decision Trees) slides are videos are posted
    - Dec 30 2020